pmean/build-website/text/14/01/what-i-like.md

-Second, you have a lot of control over graphics output in R. You can control the size of the graph and the size of the margins of the graph, the values that you place on the axes and where you place the axes themselves, the size and colors ofÂ  symbols on your graph, and many many more details.
+Second, you have a lot of control over graphics output in R. You can control the size of the graph and the size of the margins of the graph, the values that you place on the axes and where you place the axes themselves, the size and colors of  symbols on your graph, and many many more details.

 Third, you get access to some of the most current statistical methods